St James's Place assets rise 27 percent

 This helped fuel a 4.3 billion pounds net inflow of funds which, boosted by the lift from rising markets, brought total assets to 44.3 billion pounds.

-St James's Place (SJP.L), which offers an upmarket investment management service, has weathered a regulatory shake-up of financial services in the UK known as the Retail Distribution Review.
+St James's Place (SJP.L), which offers an upmarket investment management service, has weathered a regulatory shake-up of financial services in the UK known as the Retail Distribution Review RDR.L.

 This has left many smaller financial advisers struggling under more onerous rules on qualifications and a ban on commission-based selling.